Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Insects, Spiders, Centepedes and Scorpions >>> Wasps, Bees and Ants

 Sonoran Desert Hymenoptera

 All wasps, bees and ants have four distinct life stages: egg, larva, pupa and adult.
-Only the adults can have wings, and with the exception of wingless forms there are always two pairs of wings, usually clear without markings.
+Only the adults can have wings, and with the exception of wingless forms there are always two pairs of wings.
 Many species possess a stinger at the posterior of the abdomen, but most sting only when provoked.
 Chewing mouthparts.
-Bees usually have also a specialized proboscis for gathering nectar.
+Bees usually have also a specialized proboscis for gathering nectar and body setae (hair) for gathering pollen.
 Many important pollinator species belong to this order.
 There are thousands of species inhabiting the Sonoran Desert ecosystem.
 This guide shows only a select few.

 Leaf-cutter Bee